 - 1 tbsp unsalted butter

 - 2 oz. goat cheese, or cream cheese, room temperature, diced

 - 1/2 lemon, both juice and zest (or more to taste)

 - 1 cup fresh arugula

-Once the pasta has cooked, use a slotted spoon to scoop the pasta into the pan.
+- Once the pasta has cooked, use a slotted spoon to scoop the pasta into the pan.
 Top the pasta with the grated parmesan and give it a toss.
-Add in the cream cheese pieces and stir it in until melted - this may take a few minutes for the cream cheese to fully melt and become incorporated.
+Add in the goat cheese pieces and stir it in until melted - this may take a few minutes for the goat cheese to fully melt and become incorporated.
 Just keep stirring.

 Cut your cream cheese into pieces to make it easier to stir it into the pasta.

 If you want to make this pasta for entertaining and you want to make it right before your guests come, make the pasta as instructed but don't add the arugula quite yet.
 Reserve the pasta water too.
 When your guests have arrived and you're ready to serve, simply reheat the pasta over the stove for a few minutes, streaming in some pasta water to loosen up the pasta a bit.
 Toss with fresh arugula just before you serve.

 Nutrition Information:Yield: 4 Serving Size: 4 Servings